top of page

 Answer options: “Strongly agree,” “Agree,” “Neither agree nor disagree,” “Disagree,” “Strongly disagree.”

-This measure establishes an initial baseline for the prevalence of stigma around mental health at your company and measures how it changes over time.
-Proactive efforts to curb stigma will not only increase the likelihood that employees seek support but talking about mental health early with managers or teams can establish proactive ways to protect and support mental health from work-related stressors.
+This question measures the prevalence of stigma around mental health.
+Efforts to reduce stigma will not only increase the likelihood that employees seek support but talking about mental health early with managers or teams can establish proactive ways to protect and support mental health from work-related stressors.

 • Colleagues